hollermay/hollertp/README.md

 - Basic input validation is in place.
 More advanced security features, including comprehensive error handling and potential TLS/SSL support, are being tried to implement.
 - This application is currently Windows supported as I crashed my linux 3 days ago for running a command that was intended to remove a file but... well.
 - This now logs every single command with the date and time and records all transfers of mails.
+- This is only a simulator that simulates how an SMTP server works.